Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 They're two seats shy.

-I haven't I haven't heard how it how it turned out.
+I haven't heard how it turned out.

-But if if the Democrats win total dictatorial control over the California legislature, then they can impose higher taxes whenever they want without asking you to vote for it yourself.
+But if the Democrats win total dictatorial control over the California legislature, then they can impose higher taxes whenever they want without asking you to vote for it yourself.

-And not even Moonbeam could stop him if he was inclined.
+And not even Moonbeam could stop them if he was inclined, which he won't be.

-In fact, LA Times has an editorial on this.
+In fact, L.A.
+Times has an editorial on this.

-I mean, they're balkanized out there.
+Virtually, I mean, they're balkanized out there.

 It's a bunch of different states.